minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 ![Registration Page](../../../images/desec_io1.png)

 Here you must select the second option (Register a new domain under dedyn.io) and your desired subdomain name.
-For the purposes of this demo I've generated a random string `"yoursubdomain"`, but ***you can use anything memorable*** to you as long as no one has already taken that name.
+For the purposes of this demo I've type a random subdomain `"yoursubdomain"`, but ***you can use anything memorable*** to you as long as no one has already taken that name.

 After clicking SIGN UP, deSEC will email you to confirm the address.
 It will contain a verification link that will send you to this page:

 ![Email Confirmed](../../../images/desec_io2.png)